 - Ontario Secondary School Diploma or equivalent**

-- You must be registered as an apprentice with the Ministry of Colleges and Universities (MCU) and have a registered employer sponsor.
+- you must be registered as an apprentice with the Ontario Ministry of Labour, Immigration, Training and Skills Development (MLITSD) and have a registered employer sponsor

 ** Mature Student status (19 years of age or older)